jamesshore/simplebuild/README.md

 Simplebuild modules MAY export any number of functions.
 Each exported function may use any name, except that they MUST NOT be named "sync()" or use a name ending in "Sync()" (case-sensitive).
 Each exported function MUST have this signature:

     exports.yourFunction = function(options, success, failure) { ... }
+    exports.yourFunction.name = "Your Name";
+    exports.yourFunction.description = "Your description of the module."

 `options` (REQUIRED): Configuration information.
 Any type of variable may be used, but an object is recommended.
 Each exported function MAY use this variable to determine what to do.

 `success()` (REQUIRED): Callback function.
 Each exported function MUST call success() with no parameters when it finishes successfully.

 `failure(messageString)` (REQUIRED): Callback function.
 Each exported function MUST call failure() with a human-readable explanation when it fails.

+`name` (REQUIRED): A human-readable name for the function.
+It SHOULD be written in title case.

+`description` (REQUIRED): A human-readable description of the function.
+It SHOULD be written as a single sentence, starting with a capital letter and ending with a period.

 Note: Either success() OR failure() MUST be called exactly once each time an exported function is called.
 It MAY be called synchronously or asynchronously.